Noorendra9778/NovaGui/README.md

 Tab:AddLabel("Label")

+Updating an Existing Label:

+Label:Set("New Label")

 ---

 Creating a Paragraph

-Tab:AddParagraph("Paragraph", "Paragraph Content")
+Tab:AddParagraph("Paragraph", "This is the content of the paragraph.")

+Updating an Existing Paragraph:

+Paragraph:Set("New Title", "Updated content for the paragraph.")

 ---

-Creating an Adaptive Input
+Creating an Input Box

 Tab:AddTextbox({
     Name = "Textbox",
-	Default = "default box input",
+    Default = "Default text",
     TextDisappear = true,
     Callback = function(Value)
         print(Value)
     end
 })

---[[
+Options for Input Box:

-Name = <string> - The name of the textbox.
+Name = <string>: The name of the input box.

-Default = <string> - The default value of the textbox.
+Default = <string>: Default text in the input box.

-TextDisappear = <bool> - Makes the text disappear in the textbox after losing focus.
+TextDisappear = <bool>: Clears text after submission.

-Callback = <function> - The function of the textbox.
-]]
+Callback = <function>: Executes when text is submitted.

 ---